min2ha/ukwa-site/content/target/45982/index.en.md

   "start_date": "2018-02-20T09:00:00Z"
 }

-# CivTech®: driving daring and innovation in the public sector

 The Civtech pilot organises "challenges" to produce products to address issues faced by the public sector, drawing on experience across public, private and academic groups, and from citizens; with the final aim of marketing these internationally.